 1. Introduction

-Most W3C work revolves around the standardization of Web technologies.
+W3C work revolves around the standardization of Web technologies.
 To accomplish this work, W3C follows processes that promote the development of high-quality standards based on the consensus of the Membership, Team, and public.
 W3C processes promote fairness, responsiveness, and progress: all facets of the W3C mission.
 This document describes the processes W3C follows in pursuit of its mission.

+The Process Document promotes the goals of quality and fairness in technical decisions by encouraging consensus, requiring reviews (by both Members and public) as part of the technical report development process, and through an Advisory Committee Appeal process.

+The primary W3C Publications are standards, called W3C Recommendations; W3C also has other types of publications.
+The processes for developing publications are described in XXXX below.
+W3C has various types of groups; they are described in XXX below.

+W3C operates a number of different kinds of groups.
+This document sets forth policies for participation in W3C groups.

+Working Groups generally create specifications and guidelines that undergo cycles of revision and review as they advance to W3C Recommendation status.
+The W3C process for producing these technical reports includes significant review by the Members and public, and requirements that the Working Group be able to show implementation and interoperability experience.
+At the end of the process, the Advisory Committee reviews the mature technical report, and if there is support, W3C publishes it as a Recommendation.

+There are three types of Working Group participants: Member representatives, Invited Experts, and Team representatives.
+Team representatives both contribute to the technical work and help ensure the group’s proper integration with the rest of W3C.
+The Working Group charter sets expectations about each group’s deliverables (e.g., technical reports, test suites, and tutorials).

+Some groups are formally established by the Consortium: the Advisory Committee, which has a representative from each Member, and the elected groups, the Advisory Board (AB), which helps resolve Consortium-wide non-technical issues, and manages the evolution of the W3C process; and the Technical Architecture Group (TAG), which helps resolve Consortium-wide technical issues.

-Here is a general overview of how W3C standardizes a Web technology.
-In many cases, the goal of this work is a W3C Recommendation—a Web standard.
+Here is a general overview of how W3C initiates standardization of a Web technology.

 People generate interest in a particular topic.
 For instance, Members express interest in the form of Member Submissions, and the Team monitors work inside and outside of W3C for signs of interest.
 Also, W3C is likely to organize a Workshop to bring people together to discuss topics that interest the W3C community.